oicr-gsi/oicr-gsi/README.md

-# Genome Sequence Informatics
+GSI is a team of

-The GSI team at [Ontario Institute for Cancer Research](https://oicr.on.ca) is a team of bioinformaticians and software developers that develop, maintain, and operate the core analysis infrastructure, analyze genomic data produced at the institute, and support collaborators and researchers with their bioinformatics analysis.
+bioinformaticians and software developers at [Ontario Institute for Cancer Research](https://oicr.on.ca) that develop, maintain, and operate the core analysis infrastructure, analyze genomic data produced at the institute, and support collaborators and researchers with their bioinformatics analysis.